ekinsokmen/runjavascript-gallery/how-to/integration/workflow/battery-meter/README.md

+This sample demonstrates the `openXCallBackURL` method of RunJavaScript.
+The script calls another application (Workflow) to get the battery level and displays a simple meter.

 1. Install the Workflow to read battery level using this [link][1].
 2. Copy and run the `battery-meter.js` script in RunJavaScript app.